 Pizza and the Institutions today

-European Union recognised and guaranteed pizza as traditional dish in 2010, while since 2017 The art of Neapolitan ‘Pizzaiuolo’ is inscribed on the Representative List of the Intangible Cultural Heritage of Humanity.
+European Union recognized and guaranteed pizza as a traditional dish in 2010, while since 2017 The art of the Neapolitan ‘Pizzaiuolo’ is inscribed on the Representative List of the Intangible Cultural Heritage of Humanity.

-What brings such a poor food to become an italian symbol famous all over the world, a planet where 5 billion pizzas are eaten, it’s something magic.
-Made with bread, tomato, mozzarella and basil.
+What brings such a poor food to become an Italian symbol famous all over the world, where about 5 billion pizzas are eaten, it’s something magic – and it’s made with dough, tomato, mozzarella, and basil.